Close

 Tourist visas are available in single-entry and multiple-entry formats through electronic application, visa on arrival, or embassy sponsorship.
 Processing for electronic visas typically takes 3-7 business days, while visa on arrival is processed within 15-20 minutes at Bahrain International Airport.

-• Multiple-entry tourist visa (valid for up to 1 year, allowing 90 days per visit)
+• Multiple-entry tourist visa (valid for up to 1 year, allowing up to 90 days per visit)

-• Visa on arrival (14-30 days for eligible nationalities)
+• Visa on arrival (2-week or 3-month for eligible nationalities)

 Business and Commercial Visas